jamiejamiebobamie/pegaFlashcards/notes_copy.md

 	mechanisms to manage data
 What are the three types of data access patterns?
 	system of record
-	which option in the Data Access section?
+	-which option in the Data Access section?
-	Refer to a data page option
+	-Refer to a data page option
 	snapshot
-	which option in the Data Access section?
+	-which option in the Data Access section?
-	Copy data from a data page option reference
+	-Copy data from a data page option reference
-	which option in the Data Access section?
+	-which option in the Data Access section?
-	None!
+	-None!
 To implement reference a data page from a record other than a property.
 The data will reload according to the refresh strategy specified on the data page
 The system of record data access pattern is always
 	current and reloads
 	according to the refresh strategy specified